tharun-47/eunimart-bank/readme.md

-[Main.py](https://github.com/tharun-47/eunimart-bank/blob/main/main.py) is the python rest API file made using flask framework
+- [Main.py](https://github.com/tharun-47/eunimart-bank/blob/main/main.py) is the python rest API file made using flask framework.
-[index.html](https://github.com/tharun-47/eunimart-bank/blob/main/index.html) is the signup up page and [createaccount.html](https://github.com/tharun-47/eunimart-bank/blob/main/create%20account.html) is to create new bank account , I have used postgres for database and I created a relational database with the schema given below
+- [index.html](https://github.com/tharun-47/eunimart-bank/blob/main/index.html) is the signup up page.
+- [createaccount.html](https://github.com/tharun-47/eunimart-bank/blob/main/create%20account.html) is to create new bank account.
+- I have used postgres for database and I created a relational database with the schema given below

 ````